Andy Souwer

-Andy Souwer (born 9 November 1982) is a Dutch former welterweight kickboxer and mixed martial artist.
-He is a two-time K-1 World MAX champion (2005, 2007) and four-time Shootboxing World tournament champion as well as former It's Showtime 70MAX world champion, fighting out of Mejiro Gym in Amsterdam.
+Andy Souwer (born 9 November 1982) is a Dutch former kickboxer and mixed martial artist of Cypriot origins He is a two-time K-1 World MAX champion (2005, 2007) and four-time Shootboxing World tournament champion as well as former It's Showtime 70MAX world champion, fighting out of Mejiro Gym in Amsterdam.

 Biography and career

 Souwer started kickboxing when he was 7 years old at Ling Ho Gym in Den Bosch.
 He had his first kickboxing fight when he was 8 years old.
 He won all his fights, in all the weight classes he fought and became Dutch Champion.

 In 1998, only 16 years old, Souwer fought his first A-Class MTBN Title match, which he won on points.
 When he was 18 he had three different World titles.

 Souwer first went to Japan in 2002 to compete in the S-Cup 2002 shoot boxing competition where he became the winner after defeating Chinese sanshou title challenger Zheng Yuhao.
 He made his K-1 debut the next year and won his first K-1 World Max champion title in 2005.

 Andy Souwer is the 2007 K-1 World Max Champion.
 He defeated Gago Drago followed by Albert Kraus and finally Masato to win the championship.

 He faced Masato again in Masato's retirement match at the Dynamite!!
 2009 event, and lost.

 He was scheduled to face Naruepol Fairtex at Fighterzone Kickboxing World Series MAX in Singapore on 25 February 2012.
 However, they were not paid by the promoter and the fight did not happen.

 He won the Shoot Boxing World Tournament 2012 in Tokyo, Japan on 17 November 2012 After beating Kem Sitsongpeenong by majority decision (29-29, 29-28, 30-28) at the quarter-final stage and knocking out Hiroki Shishido in the semis, he defeated stablemate and student Henri van Opstal by unanimous decision (30-29, 30-29, 30-28) in the final.

 At the K-1 World MAX 2012 World Championship Tournament Final in Athens, Greece on 15 December 2012, Souwer outpointed Andy Ristie in the quarter-finals before losing a unanimous decision to Artur Kyshenko in the semis, in what was the fourth fight of their rivalry.

 He lost to Dzhabar Askerov by split decision in the main event of Yokkao Extreme 2013 in Milan, Italy on 26 January 2013.